TextBO: Bayesian Optimization in Language Space for Eval-Efficient Self-Improving AI: Introduction

-\item Challenge 2 -- Taking gradients for UCB\\ Second, even if we can define meaningful gradients in prompt space, we do not have direct access to the underlying UCB acquisition function whose gradient we would like to follow.
-The surrogate posterior over prompt quality that induces UCB lives implicitly in the LLM, rather than as an explicit Gaussian-process-style model that exposes closed-form posterior means, variances, and their derivatives.
+\paragraph{Challenges.} However, realizing this idea requires overcoming two key challenges.
+First, in prompt space, gradients are ill-defined because text lacks the inner product structure of a Hilbert space required to measure the directions and magnitudes of change \citep{young1988introduction}.
+Second, even if we can define a meaningful ``textual gradient,'' we do not have direct access to the UCB acquisition function (or its derivatives).
+The surrogate posterior over prompt quality that induces the UCB lives implicitly in the LLM, rather than as an explicit Gaussian-process-style model that exposes closed-form posterior means, variances, and their derivatives.
 Consequently, standard gradient-based BO techniques that differentiate the UCB constructed from a known surrogate cannot be applied naively: we must design a mechanism that elicits UCB-like, optimism-in-the-face-of-uncertainty behavior using only black-box text interactions and critic feedback, without ever computing the UCB function or its gradient in closed form.